How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 Antiangin lozenges have a good antimicrobial and analgesic effect.

-The antiseptic Chlorhexidine contained in the preparation destroys the viruses of pneumococci, staphylococci and streptococci.
-The effect is felt a few minutes after ingestion.
+The antiseptic Chlorhexidine contained in the drug destroys the viruses of pneumococci, staphylococci and streptococci.
+The effect is felt a few minutes after administration.

 Therapy for tonsillitis in the 3rd trimester

-Treatment of tonsillitis in pregnant women in the third trimester is much easier to treat, since almost all organs in the fetus are already formed.
+Treatment of sore throat in pregnant women in the third trimester is much easier to treat, since almost all organs of the fetus are already formed.

-But the 3rd trimester of pregnancy when infected with viruses is dangerous because the disease can lead to the development of a weakening of labor activity.
+But the 3rd trimester of pregnancy when infected with viruses is dangerous because the disease can lead to the development of a weakening of labor.

-Inflammatory processes of the mucous glands in the last stages are treated as follows:
+Inflammatory processes of the mucous tonsils in the last stages are treated as follows:

 • antibiotics are prescribed (Penicillin, Erythromycin, Sumamed, Gentamicin);